M. K. K. Nair: Biography

 M. K. K. Nair was born on 29 December 1920 in Thiruvananthapuram, in the south Indian state of Kerala to Kesava Pillai and Janaky Amma.
 After graduating in physics from the University of Madras in 1939 with first rank, he started his career as a divisional accountant in the civil service of Travancore where he had the opportunity to work under C. P. Ramaswami Iyer, the then Diwan.
 Later, he worked as an accountant with the telephone department before moving to Secunderabad to join the ordnance factory of the Ministry of Defence in 1943 as a civilian gazetted officer, one among the first four civilian gazetted officers in the British Army and served as a planning officer.
 He worked at the ordnance factory until 1947 when he quit the job to appear for the Indian Administrative Service examination to join the service in 1949 which brought him in contact with V. P. Menon, a senior IAS officer and a close associate of Sardar Vallabhai Patel.

 When the commissioning of Bhilai Steel Plant was getting delayed, the then Indian Prime Minister, Jawaharlal Nehru, on advice from T. T. Krishnamachari who was the Minister of Industries and Commerce at that time, appointed Nair with the responsibility of commissioning the plant which was accomplished in 1959.
 Subsequently, he returned to his home state of Kerala when he was appointed as the chairman and managing director of the Fertilisers and Chemicals Travancore (FACT) where he stayed until his appointment as a joint secretary in the Planning Commission of India in 1971.

-M. K. K. Nair died on 27 September 1987, at the age of 66, at Trivandrum, succumbing to cancer, survived by his wife and their three sons.
+M. K. K. Nair died on 27 September 1987, at the age of 66, at Ernakulam, succumbing to cancer, survived by his wife and their three sons.